Back to main page...

 Both variants are possible with the MIDIbox SID arpeggiator.
 And a special feature is, that each of the 2*3 oscillator (left/right channel) has its own arpeggiator, so that different rhythmical textures can be generated and played the same time.

-Spd (Speed): the arpeggiator speed derived from the global clock.
-If the global clock is synched to a MIDI clock master (slave mode), and the divider is 3, a speed value of 1 will step the arpeggiator on each 32th note.
-A value of 2 on each 16th note, a value of 8 on each beat.
+- Spd (Speed): the arpeggiator speed derived from the global clock.
+A speed value of 48 will step the arpeggiator on each 8th note, a value of 24 on each 16th note, 12 on each 32th note, 6 for each 64th note, 3 for each 128th note

 It is not useful if you intend to play a voice like a common lead instrument, which should turn into a fast arpeggio when more than one key is played (in this case, ensure that the "Esy" switch is disabled)